The NSF Data Management Policy outlines requirements for the maintenance and timely sharing of data derived from NSF-funded projects.

 Default faculty accounts at UW-IT allow storage of up to 2GB.
 UW-IT will host datasets ranging from 2GB to 50GB for a one-time charge of $2 per GB per year, payable at the time of deposit (see UW-IT Storage for more details).
 Researchers expecting to preserve datasets larger than 50 GB or with special circumstances should discuss these with UW-IT prior during the planning stages of a NSF proposal.

 Long-term archival arrangements can be discussed with UW-IT (for digital data), WyGISC (for geospatial data), and the AHC (for audio, video, or historical data).
-Publications can be archived through the UW Digital Repository.
+Research data can be published in the Wyoming Data Repository, and publications can be archived through WyoScholar.
 There are also many discipline-specific and open-access, long-term archival options available.

 Repositories